revaturelabs/India-Training-Project-0-Presentations/index.md

-## Upload recorded video to Google Drive
+## Upload the recorded video to Google Drive

 Kindly adhere to the following steps to upload your recorded video to Google Drive and to create a shareable link.